 Two recently completed facilities for Shenandoah County have earned Leadership in Energy and Environmental Design (LEED®) certification with the Green Building Certification Institute (GBCI).
-Both buildings were designed by Moseley Architects, one of the region’s premier designers of public buildings.
 Located in Woodstock, Virginia, the county’s new Health and Human Services Building achieved LEED Gold and the new District Courts Building attained LEED certification, establishing them among the first LEED buildings in the county.

 The Health and Human Services Building is the result of a complete transformation of a vacant, one-story supermarket structure.
 The walls, floor slab, and foundations of the existing building were reused, and the rest of the facility was renovated and updated to provide space for the county’s social services and health departments, as well as the Community Services Board.

 Mary T. Price, the assistant county administrator for Shenandoah County, indicated that pursuing LEED® certification for the projects was important.

 “We were primarily interested in energy efficiency, but believe that the steps we took with these public buildings serve as an example to local businesses and industry in the area.”Mary T. Price, Assistant County Administrator for Shenandoah County